PCC-CIS-234A/PythonDatePicker/README.md

 # A simple date picker app in Python
 Uses tkCalendar DateEntry widget.
-The tkCaledar package must be installed using pip.
+The tkCalendar package must be installed using pip.

 Also includes tkcalendarwidgets.py, which can be added to pygubu-designer as a custom widget.
 * Open pygubu-designer